Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 For some odd reason the Aquaman figure for this set was sculpted slightly larger than all the other PVC figures in this series including Superman.

 As Robin was the leader of the Teen Titans he was still a popular character during the late 80's and early 90's despite his separation from Batman.
-It's equally as odd that a PVC figure of Robin's Teen Titans co-star Starfire was made for this series without a Robin figure to match (the two characters were dating in the Teen Titans comic books), not to mention any of the other Teen Titans such as Cyborg or Kid Flash.
+It's equally as odd that a PVC figure of Robin's Teen Titans team mate Starfire was made for this series without a Robin figure to match (the two characters were dating in the Teen Titans comic books), not to mention any of the other Teen Titans such as Cyborg or Kid Flash.
 That would have been cool!
 The Teen Titans characters were very popular at the time, so it's very bizarre to me that a Robin figure wasn't made, very, very bizarre!
 As a collector I find it extra frustrating that they made two versions of Batman and Superman but no Robin!
+Of course, this was the era that introduced Robin's new persona as Nightwing, so maybe that's why Robin wasn't made.
+Frankly, in my view a first appearance "disco" Nightwing PVC figure would have been even more awesome than one of Robin.